 - The Office of Legislative Services (OLS) finds that local governments will incur an indeterminate amount of annual cost increases to prosecute, defend, and adjudicate individuals for the disorderly persons offense established in the bill.
 Disorderly persons offenses are adjudicated in municipal court. - A presumption of non-incarceration usually applies to first-time offenders convicted of disorderly persons offenses.
-However, the bill's expansion of the aggravating factors that the court may consider at sentencing to include the victim's status as a health care professional or volunteer could result in the defendant being sentenced to county jail, resulting in increased county costs. - The Department of Corrections could incur additional costs if defendants are given prison sentences or are sentenced to longer prison terms than they otherwise would have been absent the bill's provision expanding the aggravating factors the court may consider in sentencing a defendant.
+However, the bill's expansion of the aggravating factors that the court may consider at sentencing to include the victim's status as a health care professional, volunteer, or supportive services staff member working for a healthcare facility or healthcare professional could result in the defendant being sentenced to county jail, resulting in increased county costs. - The Department of Corrections could incur additional costs if defendants are given prison sentences or are sentenced to longer prison terms than they otherwise would have been absent the bill's provision expanding the aggravating factors the court may consider in sentencing a defendant.
 The State Parole Board may also incur increased expenditures.